nbovee/snackbox-mods/README.md

 # snackbox-mods
 Designs &amp; modifications I have made for my snackbox micro controller v2.
-Compatibility not tested on other models; please submit a PR/Issue if you test on a different model!
+Compatibility not tested on other models; please submit a PR/Issue if a design does/does not work on a different model!

 ## Accent Color Insert
 ![Photo of the snackbox micro v2 with color insert](accent.jpg)